 Controlling Surface Condition in FIPG Application

 Within the automotive industry, a common FIPG application is RTV (room-temperature-vulcanization).
-Defining and controlling surface condition prior to applying an RTV silicone sealant is critical for a successful seal.
+Defining and controlling surface conditions prior to applying an RTV silicone sealant is critical for a successful seal.
 Variables such as inadequate cleaning, over-used washing fluid, excess oil contamination, and poor handling can wreak havoc on an RTV application process.
 This can lead to rework, customer complaints, and warranty claims after the customer purchases the product.
 So how does an OEM or supplier design and control an appropriate FIPG process that will be successful?

 Defining Surface Cleanliness

-First, it's important to understand that when moving from a mechanical sealing system (like a traditional gasket) to an FIPG, or chemical fastening system (an adhesive) the way we define and think about “clean” changes.
+First, it's important to understand that when moving from a mechanical sealing system (like a traditional gasket) to a FIPG, or chemical fastening system (an adhesive), the way we define and think about “clean” changes.
 The definition of clean is on a molecular scale, not what you can see or feel on the sealing surface.
 Defining clean by the pH scale or particulate level in a washer system is no longer sufficient.
 An assembler must understand that “clean” enough to produce successful adhesion indicates an extremely specific molecular state on the sealing surface to guarantee success.

 This tells us that there are two variables to be concerned with when looking at the surface prior to RTV application: the level of cleanliness or surface energy and the amount of time that elapses between processing and application of the adhesive.
 These two parameters can easily be determined through contact angle measurements.